Australia Study Abroad Program at the University of Sydney

 You can return those to us by mail, fax (317-940-9704), or scan/email.

-Placement into the internship program will not be guaranteed until you have arrived in Sydney and completed the interview process; the university conducts most of their internship interviews in person after students have arrived on campus.
+Placement into the internship program will not be guaranteed until you have completed the interview process.
+Whenever possible, Sydney tries to arrange interviews via Skype or phone before students arrive, but you may have to wait until your arrival for an in-person interview.
 Please also note that the internship is offered for 4 U.S. semester credit hours, and you will be receiving a letter grade.
 In addition to the internship you will need to take three other courses at the University of Sydney.

 Please note, however, that some information such as fees and the application process do not apply to IFSA-Butler students, so be sure to contact your IFSA-Butler program advisor with any questions rather than contacting the University of Sydney directly.